aiegoo/documentation/pages/aigenerative/aigenerative_insights.md

 ---

 ## sketch
+{{site.data.alerts.callout_primary}} The following excerpted pages explore the practical applications of GPT in diverse technological domains, including retrieval augmented generation (RAG), IoT edge computing, digital twin, and 3D human pose estimation.
+They delve into specific use cases and intricacies, leveraging GPT's transformer architecture and advanced natural language processing capabilities.
+Additionally, novel concepts like CLIF and transformer models are examined for spatial understanding enhancement.
+Insights into metafactory and metahuman concepts are provided, offering pragmatic perspectives on GPT-driven solutions' potential in varied technological landscapes. {{site.data.alerts.end}}
 ![generative AI overview](./images/ai/generative-AI-in-a-nutshell.png)
 {% include image.html file="./images/ai/generative-AI-in-a-nutshell.png" caption="ditto to every details in the image" %}
 {% include image.html file="ai/generative-AI-in-a-nutshell.png" caption="What and how AI is for developers in full cycle" %}